One of life’s toughest lessons to learn is that not everyone is your friend. Often, life’s deepest betrayals come from co-called “friends.”

 The story begins with the Jews enslaved in Babylon under King Cyrus.
 They had previously forsaken God, started worshipping the false gods of their heathen neighbors, incurred God’s anger, and were subsequently marched to Babylon in chains.
 Fast forward a few years and God softened the heart of the foreign king to allow His children to return to Jerusalem to rebuild what had been destroyed.

-Please notice that the returning Jews were the “descendants of the captivity” – they were the next generation, the children of their ancestors who were carried away into captivity.
+Please notice that the returning Jews were the “descendants of the captivity.”
+They were the next generation, the children of their ancestors who were carried away into captivity.
 Their parents must have raised and trained them regarding their heritage as many of them accepted the king’s offer to return to their homeland to begin the rebuilding process.
-Their parents instilled the spiritual insight and strength that motivated them to forsake the comforts of an established home and routine and accept the rigors of a long journey coupled with the pioneering effort to rebuild their temple.
+Additionally, their parents instilled the spiritual insight and strength that motivated them to forsake the comforts of home and routine and accept the rigors of a long journey coupled with the pioneering effort to rebuild their temple.

 Wouldn’t you know it – once they arrived and started doing God’s work, adversaries started showing up.
 As a parallel application, once we begin serving God in some capacity, our adversary, the devil, shows up.
 He won’t stand idly by while God’s children begin reclaiming lost ground of His kingdom.
 Picture this – a football player doesn’t get tackled while on the sidelines.
 But once he gets in the game, he becomes a target of the opposing team.
 Similarly, the “opposing team” of our spiritual adversary shows up to target our children to distract or discourage them from God’s purpose.